PsychedPhalanx/LSOAs-England-and-Wales/README.md

 ### **What Are LSOAs?**

 Lower layer Super Output Areas (LSOAs) are small geographical units used for statistical purposes in England and Wales.
-LSOAs were introduced following the Census 2001 to mitigate the challenges posed to statistical analysis using historically-used geographical units: greatly varying population sizes, as in the case of wards; lacking coverage of the entirety of England and Wales, as in the case of parishes; and boundaries subject to change, as in the case of wards, parishes, local authorities and parliamentary constituencies. [[1]](https://www.ons.gov.uk/methodology/geography/ukgeographies/censusgeographies/census2021geographies) [[2]](https://ocsi.uk/2019/03/18/lsoas-leps-and-lookups-a-beginners-guide-to-statistical-geographies/)
+LSOAs were introduced following the Census 2001 to mitigate the challenges posed to statistical analysis using historically-used geographical units: greatly varying population sizes, as in the case of wards; lacking coverage of the entirety of England and Wales, as in the case of parishes; and boundaries subject to change, as in the case of wards, parishes, local authorities and parliamentary constituencies [[1]](https://www.ons.gov.uk/methodology/geography/ukgeographies/censusgeographies/census2021geographies) [[2]](https://ocsi.uk/2019/03/18/lsoas-leps-and-lookups-a-beginners-guide-to-statistical-geographies/).

 By contrast, LSOAs have relatively uniform population sizes, cover the whole of England and Wales and have stable boundaries.
 LSOAs comprise between 400 and 1,200 households and have a usually resident population between 1,000 and 3,000 persons.
-There are 33,755 LSOAs in England and 1,917 in Wales.
+There are 33,755 LSOAs in England and 1,917 in Wales [[1]](https://www.ons.gov.uk/methodology/geography/ukgeographies/censusgeographies/census2021geographies).

 ![LSOA Boundaries](./Images/LSOA_boundaries.png)

 These properties make LSOAs ideal for statistical analysis.
 Their relatively small size allows for the identification of localised trends that may otherwise be obscurred in larger geographical units.
-Kensington and Chelsea, for example, known for its affluence and composed of a total of 101 LSOAs, ranks 101st out of 345 local authorities in terms of deprivation, with 1st being the most deprived. [[3]](https://www.rbkc.gov.uk/pdf/Demographics_childdeprivation.pdf)
+Kensington and Chelsea, for example, known for its affluence and composed of a total of 101 LSOAs, exhibits considerable disparities in terms of deprivation.

 ![Deprivation Plot for Kensington and Chelsea](./Images/kensington_and_chelsea_deprivation_plot.png)